-A letter to parents at the start of a new school year...
+A Letter To Parents At The Start Of A New School Year

 I am the proud mother of two amazing little boys.
 Two boys who are growing up way too fast.
 So many times in a day I wish for time to freeze.
 To hold them in these precious moments with me.
 To linger in their sweetness.
-To memorize the easy way they nestle into me.
+To memorize the easy way they nestle into me for safety and comfort.
 To cherish the way they need me; and the way I need them.
 To be mommy just a little while longer.

 But all too soon I will be mom.
 The precious moments will end too quickly.
 The sweetness will come and go.
 They will nestle into me less and less.
 I will question their need for me; but never my need for them.